Box-OS/REVILLE/readme.md

-# Reville — Dream Car Giveaway Storefront
+# Reville: Dream Car Giveaway Storefront

 A Shopify e-commerce storefront built for Reville, a Toronto-based dream-car giveaway brand, inspired by 80Eighty.
 The project is a client build currently paused for funding reasons; this repo hosts the theme in its current state as a live demo.